-This appendix describes the GemStone C Statistics Interface (GCSI), a library of functions that allow your C application to collect GemStone statistics directly from the shared page cache without starting a database session.
+This chapter describes the GemStone C Statistics Interface (GCSI), a library of functions that allow your C application to collect GemStone statistics directly from the shared page cache without starting a database session.

-A.1 Developing a GCSI Application
+8.1 Developing a GCSI Application

-The command lines in this appendix assume that you have set the GEMSTONE environment variable to your GemStone installation directory.
+The command lines in this chapter assume that you have set the \$GEMSTONE environment variable to your GemStone installation directory.